FinchMoscow/AnimatedBar/README.md

 ## Styling

-You can customize the look of the AnimatedBar by using the following attributes in layout (and corresponding properties in code):
+You can customize the look of the AnimatedBar using the following attributes in layout (and corresponding properties in code):

 | Attribute (in layout)     | Property (in code)        | Description   | Default value |
 | ------------- | ------------- | -----------   | ------------- |